PowerShell/ProjectMercury/docs/FAQ.md

 ## What are agents?

-An agent is a library that implements the user interface that talks to a specific large language model or other assistance provider.
+An agent is a library that implements the user interface that talks to a specific language model or other assistance provider.
 Users can interact with these agents in a conversational manner, using natural language, to get the desired output or assistance.
 Currently, these are the supported
 agents: